morizotter/xcmultilingual/README.md

 ### 2. Create empty swift file in top level of project tree.

-Name `Multilingual.swift` in this example. **xcmultilingual** parses same and lower directries' .bundle and .lproj.
+Named as `Multilingual.swift` in this example. **xcmultilingual** parses same and lower directries' .bundle and .lproj.

 ```
 .